The Contemporary Austin is pleased to announce that artist Rodney McMillian is the winner of the inaugural Suzanne Deal Booth Art Prize.

 "The prize will create highly visible outlets for an artist to present newly conceived work to audiences from Central Texas and around the world,” said Louis Grachos, Ernest and Sarah Butler CEO and Director of the Contemporary Austin.
 “I know our esteemed panel of advisors will select an inaugural recipient who is deserving of increased recognition and for whom the award, exhibition, and publication will be transformative—whether they be an early-, mid-, or late-career artist."

-In addition to Heather Pesanti, the museum’s Senior Curator, the Prize’s inaugural advisory committee for 2016 includes Stephanie Barron, Senior Curator and Head of Modern Art Department, Los Angeles County Museum of Art; Naomi Beckwith, Marilyn and Larry Fields Curator at the Museum of Contemporary Art Chicago; Peter Eleey, Chief Curator, MoMA PS1; Hamza Walker, Executive Director, LAXART; and Heidi Zuckerman, Nancy and Bob Magoon CEO and Director, Aspen Art Museum.
+In addition to Heather Pesanti, the museum’s Senior Curator, the Prize’s inaugural advisory committee for the 2018 Prize includes Stephanie Barron, Senior Curator and Head of Modern Art Department, Los Angeles County Museum of Art; Naomi Beckwith, Marilyn and Larry Fields Curator at the Museum of Contemporary Art Chicago; Peter Eleey, Chief Curator, MoMA PS1; Hamza Walker, Executive Director, LAXART; and Heidi Zuckerman, Nancy and Bob Magoon CEO and Director, Aspen Art Museum.

 The Suzanne Deal Booth Art Prize does not include a formal application process.
 The winner is selected by the independent advisory committee made up of renowned curators and art historians.
 Advisory committee members will each nominate artists that they identify based on their own experience, expertise, and knowledge of artists working all over the world.
 The full committee will then vote to select the recipient from among the artists nominated.

 Founder and patron Suzanne Deal Booth has long been committed to the recognition, preservation, and conservation of visual arts and cultural heritage.
 Booth founded the Friends of Heritage Preservation and has served as director since its inception in 1998.